Akaalis-code/y_youtube/y_youtube_teaching/y_pyspark/y_pyspark_batch.md

         (my_env) > deactivate                       ## This a shell function inside activate file , to comeout of venv

-5)  We need JAVA installed SYSTEM wide for pyspark to work .
+5)  We need JAVA installed SYSTEM wide for pyspark to work . open new terminal window and check as below

         > JAVA -version                             ## To check if JAVA already exists or not
         > sudo apt install openjdk-21-jre-headless  ## If not there already choose a appropriate version and install as mentioned